maciekb2/task-manager/README.md

 - Dockerized for easy deployment
 - Kubernetes support for orchestration
 - RESTful API for task management
+- OpenTelemetry instrumentation with Tempo and Prometheus exporters

 ## Prerequisites
 - Docker